Militia and Volunteers of County Durham: Volunteer Corps

 Volunteer recruitment early on in the Revolutionary wars proceeded slowly, mostly in the counties most likely to face an invasion.
-Even with the right to avoid the militia ballot, it remained slow until boosted by the act of 1798 (38 Geo III c 27, called the 'Defence of the Realm act') which allowed the raising of "Armed Associations".Beckett p.
+Even with the right to avoid the militia ballot, it remained slow until boosted by the Defence of the Realm Act 1798 (38 Geo.
+3. c.
+27) which allowed the raising of "Armed Associations".Beckett p.
 81 These were again raised by local subscription, with the local gentry or a rich businessman providing the bulk of the capital who often then commanded the formation.
 The rank of commandant depended on the number of men in the formation, two or three score for a Captain-commandant, up to 500 for a Lt.
 Colonel-commandant.

 The first to form was the Sunderland Loyal Volunteers in 1794 by Robert Hayton, and consisted of three companies of 100 men, many of whom were Keelmen.
 Disbanded in 1802 they were re-raised in 1803 and disbanded in 1812.